 New arrangements for local health EPRR came into effect on 1 April 2013 as a result of the Health and Social Care Act 2012.
 All the latest information about these new arrangements and their implementation, together with key documentation, is provided on the NHS England website.

-Further details are included in the Bridgewater Major Incident Plan.
-The Board approved version 1.4 in December 2014.
-However, it is a live document which is updated as required after national or local changes, or to take account of learning from major incidents or exercises.
-The current version is 1.8 (June 2016).
+Further details are included in the Major Incident Plan.
+The current version is 1.10 (July 2017).
+It is a live document which is updated as required after national or local changes, or to take account of learning from major incidents or exercises.

 For further information about the Trust’s responsibilities in a major incident, please contact the Trust’s designated emergency planning officer: